KaranSingh36752/MedHelp/README.md

 - Translated content is **stored in Pinecone** for future retrieval.

 ### 2️. **Query the Legal Assistant** (Assistant Page)
-- Ask legal questions related to the case.
+- Ask medical questions related to the case.
 - The assistant retrieves relevant **context from Pinecone**.
 - It generates answers **ONLY based on the provided case PDF**.